 Missing the 21 days: the Irish position in 2026

-There is one other statutory consequence that runs alongside the Schedule duty and that operates independently of any adjudication.
-CCA 2013 gives the subcontractor a statutory right to suspend performance where the principal has not paid an amount due in full by the 30-day payment cycle.
+There is one other statutory consequence that operates independently of any adjudication.
+CCA 2013 gives the subcontractor a right to suspend performance where the principal has not paid an amount due in full by the 30-day payment cycle.
 The notice required is seven working days' written notice of intent to suspend, and on expiry the subcontractor can lawfully stop work without breaching the contract.
-Suspension does not require an adjudicator's award — the right exists on the face of the statute against any unpaid amount that is due.
-For a principal sitting on a marginal contra-position with the 21 days expired and the 30-day payment cycle approaching, the suspension exposure is often the more immediate operational concern than the adjudication exposure: an adjudication takes weeks to run, but a suspension can take a programme off-track within ten working days of an unpaid notified sum sitting past its 30-day deadline.
+Suspension does not require an adjudicator's award — the right exists on the face of the statute.
+For a principal sitting on a marginal contra-position with the 21 days expired and the 30-day cycle approaching, the suspension exposure is often the more immediate operational concern than adjudication: an adjudication takes weeks to run, but a suspension can take a programme off-track within ten working days of an unpaid amount sitting past its 30-day deadline.

 The Construction Contracts Adjudication Panel route